-Most leaders spend a lot of time alone as teens.
+2. Most leaders spent a lot of time alone as teens.

 The sheer act of creating something as big as a film, a novel, a musical composition, or a computer program teaches countless lessons and prepares teens for future challenges.
 It preps teens to know that they can actively engage with the world, instead of just passively receiving what comes their way.

 Of course, I think the teen years should also include learning to serve others and strengthening relationships with family and friends.
 And so, it seems homeschooling is a perfect setup to give your teens the gifts that many influential leaders enjoyed in their foundational years.

 What do you think are the biggest gifts homeschooling affords your teens (or teens-to-be)?